Size: 5 sound files (3 hrs., 30 min.), digital, wav file; 92 Pages, Transcript

 Format: Originally recorded on 3 sound cassettes.
 Reformatted in 2010 as 5 digital wav files.
 Duration is 3 hr., 29 min.

-Collection Summary: An interview of Bernard Chaet conducted 1997 June 18-Aug.
-15, by Robert Brown, for the the Archives of American Art, in Rockport, Mass.
+Summary: An interview with Bernard Chaet conducted 1997 June 18-August 15, by Robert Brown, for the Archives of American Art, at Chaet's home in Rockport, Massachusetts.